go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * **pragmas** directives are used to enable certain compiler features and checks.
 * version Pragma indicates the specific solidity compiler version.
 * it does not change the version of the compiler, though. you will get an error if it does not match the compiler.
-* the best-practices for layout in a contract are:
+* the best practices for layout in a contract are:

 ```
 	1. state variables